vishmaycode/linux-bashrc/README.md

 sudo leafpad .bashrc

-And then clear the contents of the file and paste the contents of that bashlook.txt file into your .bashrc file.
+And then clear the contents of the file and paste the contents of that .bashrc file into your .bashrc file.

 And save file and exit the terminal and reopen.